Anupam Tripathi

 What starts as protection can slowly become emotional pressure.

 For example, a mother constantly reminding her son about grades may believe she is motivating him.
 But if the reminders are driven by anxiety, the teen may feel performance pressure rather than support.
-Similarly, checking every decision — friends, hobbies, routines — may communicate fear instead of confidence.
+Similarly, checking every decision, friend, hobbies, and routines may communicate fear instead of confidence.
+Over time, these patterns can strain the parent-teen relationship, especially during adolescence when teenagers are trying to develop independence and self-confidence.

 This dynamic often strains the mother-son relationship, especially during mid-adolescence.
 Over time, the teen may either: